Welcome to the MRA

 Annually each Spring, the Magothy River Association delivers a “State of the Magothy” address.
 This program is open to the public and provides the community an opportunity to learn about the health of the Magothy and what MRA volunteers are doing to protect and preserve the river for generations to come.

-This year’s event was held on April 5th at Anne Arundel Community College.
-Dr. Sally Hornor presented on the Magothy River Index, and Caitlin Sporik, of Bayland Environmental Designers, spoke on the multi-faceted restoration projects for Mill Creek.
+This year’s event was held on March 28th at Anne Arundel Community College.
+Dr. Sally Hornor presented on the Magothy River Index.

 For questions or more information, please contact president@magothyriver.org